Ford Ranger pickup - MPG, running costs & CO2

 Still, apart from the near £50,000 Raptor the Ranger is well priced compared to its rivals.
 Its strong performance and modern design should ensure it holds its value well and matches the desirability of the Toyota Hilux on the secondhand market.

 The Ford Ranger’s insurance groups range roughly from 37E for the basic two-wheel-drive Regular Cab in XL form to 42E for the largest-engined, automatic Double Cab version in Wildtrak spec (all Ranger models and similar pickups are rated on the 30-group LCV scale that starts at 21).
-No news on the Raptor’s rating, but given its many bespoke components it’s likely to land in or near group 50.
+The Raptor model, which has many bespoke components is likely to land in or near group 50.

 The Ford Ranger is covered by a three-year/60,000-mile warranty, which isn’t as good as the warranties from Mitsubishi (five years/62,000 miles) and certainly worse than that offered by Isuzu (five years/125,000 miles).
 There’s also a Ford Perforation warranty, which lasts for 12 years from the date of first registration and guarantees the body against rust holes.